Biography of William Morris

 1856: Morris becomes an articled Clerk to G.E.
 Street.

 1857: He helps to paint the frescoes at the Oxford Union.

-1860: After marrying the model Jane Burden in the April of the previous year they move into the Red House at Upton in Kent, which he designed and furnished with help from the architect Philip Webb.
+1860: The couple move into the Red House at Upton in Kent, which he designed and furnished with help from the architect Philip Webb.

 1861: Morris, Marshall and Faulkner and Co is founded.
 Birth of his daughter Jenny.

 1862: Morris’s firm exhibit at the International Exhibition.
 Birth of his daughter May.

 1864: He issues his first design of wallpaper called “Trellis”.

 1865: The family moves to 26 Queen Square, Bloomsbury, London.

 1866: Morris is given the jobs of decorating the Green Dining Room in the South Kensington Museum and the Armoury and Tapestry Rooms at St. James’s Palace.

 1869: Morris begins working on calligraphy and illuminating manuscripts.

 1871: He travels around Iceland.
-Hew takes on the joint tenancy of Kelmscott Manor in Oxfordshire with Dante Gabriel Rossetti.
+He takes on the joint tenancy of Kelmscott Manor in Oxfordshire with Dante Gabriel Rossetti.
 His wife Jane and Rossetti have an affair.

 1872: He moves from Bloomsbury to Horrington House in Chiswick.

 1873: He visits Italy and Iceland.
 He designs his first chintz pattern called “Tulip and Willow”.

-1874: Morris’s firm is reconstituted as Morris and Company.
-The affair between Rossetti and Jane comes to an end.
+1874: The affair between Rossetti and Jane comes to an end.

 1875: He makes his first two designs for Wilton Carpets.
 He buys out his partners to form the firm Morris and Company.

 1876: Morris serves as an examiner at the South Kensington School of Art.

 1877: He takes up carpet weaving.
 He founds the Society for the Protection of Ancient Buildings and gives lectures in public on the decorative arts.

 1878: He moves to 26 Upper Mall, Hammersmith, London.

 1879: Morris becomes Treasurer of the National Liberal League.

 1881: The Merton Abbey Works are established.
 He begins weaving tapestries.

 1882: He takes on Frank Brangwyn as an apprentice.

 1884: Morris becomes the leader of the Socialist League.
 He lectures on textile fabrics at the International Health Exhibition.

 1885: He is arrested after an assault on a policemen but is later released as a well known man of letters.